 In 2013, the former Champion lands were renamed Kingdom Heritage Lands and encompasses the West Mountain Wildlife Management Area and the public access easement on the private timber lands currently owned by Weyerhaeuser.

-The original management plan for the former Champion lands - West Mountain Wildlife Management Area and the public access easement on the private timber lands - was completed in 2002.
+Planning Overview: The original management plan for the former Champion lands - West Mountain Wildlife Management Area and the public access easement on the private timber lands - was completed in 2002.
 An update of the plan was scheduled in 2012; the completed updated plan was signed on September 26, 2014.
 The Kingdom Heritage Lands partners worked together to prepare this document.
 Kingdom Heritage Lands partners are the Vermont Agency of Natural Resources (Departments of Fish & Wildlife and Forests, Parks and Recreation), Weyerhaeuser, The Nature Conservancy Vermont Chapter, Vermont Land Trust, Vermont Housing and Conservation Board, and the US Fish and Wildlife Service.

 - West Mountain Wildlife Management Area Long Range Management Plan